Exotic tight contact structures on $\mathbb{R}^n$: Introduction

 The main goal of this paper is to extend contact homology (see \cite{eliashberg-invariants_in_contact,eliashberg-givental-hofer-intro-to-sft,pardon-contact-homology-and-vfc}), which is normally defined for \emph{closed} (co-oriented) contact manifolds, to certain open contact manifolds, namely those that are \emph{convex} in the sense of \cite[\S3.5]{eliashberg-gromov-convex}.
 As an application, we prove:

-{ \thedefn{\ref{thm:exotic}} \begin{thm} For each $n>2$, there exists a tight contact structure on $\R^{2n-1}$ that is not isomorphic to $\R^{2n-1}_\std$.
-In fact, there exist infinitely many pairwise non-isomorphic tight contact structures on $\R^{2n-1}$. \end{thm} } We note that the statement is false for $n=2$ by \cite[Theorem~2.1.4]{eliashberg-20-years}.
-A proof of part of Theorem~\ref{thm:exotic} (one exotic contact structure in $\R^n$ for $n\equiv 1\ \mathrm{mod}\ 4$) has since been given independently by Uljarević \cite{uljarevic-squeezing} using different methods: there, the theorem is deduced from a non-squeezing property for balls in Brieskorn spheres (see below), which in turn is proven using a new version of symplectic homology.
+{ \begin{thm}[see Theorem~\ref{thm:exotic}] For each $n>2$, there exists a tight contact structure on $\R^{2n-1}$ that is not isomorphic to $\R^{2n-1}_\std$.
+In fact, there exist infinitely many pairwise non-isomorphic tight contact structures on $\R^{2n-1}$. \end{thm} } We also obtain a similar result for certain hypertight contact manifolds (see Theorem~\ref{thm:hypertight}).

+We note that the statement of Theorem~\ref{thm:exotic-intro} is false for $n=2$ by \cite[Theorem~2.1.4]{eliashberg-20-years}.
+A proof of part of Theorem~\ref{thm:exotic-intro} (one exotic contact structure in $\R^n$ for $n\equiv 1\ \mathrm{mod}\ 4$) has since been given independently by Uljarević \cite{uljarevic-squeezing} using different methods: there, the theorem is deduced from a non-squeezing property for balls in Brieskorn spheres (see below), which in turn is proven using a new version of symplectic homology.

 Before discussing how this theorem is proved, let us give some more general context.
 A vector field $X$ in a contact manifold $(V,\xi)$ is \emph{contact} if the flow (locally) defined by $X$ is by contactomorphisms.
 A hypersurface $\Sigma\subset V$ in a contact manifold $(V,\xi)$ is \emph{convex} if there exists a contact vector field $X$ in a neighbourhood of $\Sigma$ which is transverse to $\Sigma$.
-Let us temporarily call the choice of such a vector field $X$ a \emph{convex structure} on $\Sigma$.
-A contact manifold has \emph{convex boundary} if its boundary is a convex hypersurface, and a contact manifold is \emph{convex} if it is isomorphic to the interior of a compact contact manifold with convex boundary.\footnote{Note that we use a slightly different but equivalent definition of convexity below.}
+A contact manifold has \emph{convex boundary} if its boundary is a convex hypersurface, and a contact manifold is \emph{convex} if it is isomorphic to the interior of a compact contact manifold with convex boundary. \footnote{We use a different but equivalent definition of convexity below; see Remark~\ref{rmk:convexity-definitions}.}

-In \cite{colin-others-sutures-and-ch}, contact homology is defined for contact manifolds with convex boundary \emph{and a fixed convex structure on the boundary}.\footnote{More precisely, their invariant depends on a ``sutured structure'', which is derived from the convex structure.} By contrast, the invariant defined in this paper only depends on the (co-oriented) contact structure on the interior.
-This is what makes it possible to produce invariants for an open contact manifold such as $\R^{2n-1}$.
-We should also mention at this juncture that \cite{eliashberg-kim-polterovich-squeezing} define contact homology for a certain class of open contact manifolds, but those ones are \emph{not} convex.
+We emphasize that while the version of contact homology in this paper is only defined for open contact manifolds which \emph{can be} presented as the interior of a contact manifold with convex boundary, it is an invariant of the open contact manifold alone, and does not depend on such a presentation.
+This crucial fact is what allows us to use this invariant to distinguish contact structures on open manifolds such as $\R^n$, and the bulk of the technical work in this paper is dedicated to proving it.